Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 3. NETGEAR Orbi AX12

-The NETGEAR Orbi is a gaming enthusiast's choice—optimized for low latency and high throughput.
-If you play competitive games, stream 4K constantly, or have multiple simultaneous high-bandwidth users, the Orbi's dedicated backhaul channel ensures devices communicate at maximum efficiency.
+The NETGEAR Orbi is a gaming enthusiast's choice, optimized for low latency and high throughput.
+If you play competitive games, stream 4K constantly, or have multiple simultaneous high-bandwidth users, the Orbi's dedicated backhaul channel keeps devices communicate at maximum efficiency.
 Performance over form, always.

 - Dedicated backhaul channel (fastest node-to-node communication)